All Episodes

 The EEOC charged in a lawsuit filed today.

-Because they fired a couple of employees who refused to deliver alcohol, and they refused because of a violation of their religious tenets.
+So the feds went in and sanctioned Star Transport, sues them because they fired a couple of employees who refused to deliver alcohol, and they refused because of a violation of their religious tenets.

 They're Muslims and they don't want to be anywhere near alcohol.

-Our investigation revealed that Starr could have readily avoided assigning these employees to alcohol delivery without any undue hardship, but chose to force the issue, despite the employees' Islamic religion.
+Our investigation revealed that Star could have readily avoided assigning these employees to alcohol delivery without any undue hardship, but chose to force the issue,

-Failure to accommodate the religious beliefs of employees when this can be done without undue hardship violates Title VII of the Civil Rights Act of 1964, which prohibits discrimination on the basis of religion.
+despite the employees' Islamic religion, failure to accommodate the religious beliefs of employees when this can be done without undue hardship violates Title VII of the Civil Rights Act of 1964, which prohibits discrimination on the basis of religion.

-Well, so here when the religious freedom of business owners in Arizona is ignored.
+Well, so here when the religious freedom of business owners in Arizona is ignored, the religious freedom of employees in Illinois is upheld by the federal government.

 So this religious freedom business really does only go one way right now.

-And look, I I'm not reviewing all of this Arizona stuff because I think there was a different outcome possible.
+And look, I'm not reviewing all of this Arizona stuff because I think there was a different outcome possible.

 There was no way this governor was ever going to not veto this.